-Virginia Democrats Pick Ex-Gov. Terry McAuliffe as Candidate for Governor
+Virginia Democrats Bring Back Ex-Gov. Terry McAuliffe as Candidate for Governor

 “The contrast between career politician and establishment insider Terry McAuliffe and successful businessman and political outsider Glenn Youngkin is stark,” RGA Executive Director Dave Rexrode said.
 “The stench of corruption follows McAuliffe wherever he goes, and voters across the Commonwealth are looking for fresh leadership after nearly a decade of failures from the McAuliffe-Northam regime.”

 Down the ballot, incumbent Attorney General Mark Herring defeated state Del.
 Jay Jones (D-Norfolk) in a blow to Democrats who were hoping to see a more racially diverse ticket.
-Their diversity desires will perhaps be partially met by state Del.
+Their diversity desires will be met only by one candidate in the three statewide races, state Del.
 Hala Ayala (D-Prince William), a Hispanic American who got the nod for lieutenant governor.

 On the Republicans’ side, former state Del.
 Winsome Sears, a black woman from Jamaica, won the nomination for lieutenant governor, while state Del.
 Jason Miyares (R-Virginia Beach), a Cuban American, won for attorney general.